 St. Mary’s Regional Stroke Center has been awarded Comprehensive Stroke Certification by the Healthcare Facilities Accreditation Program (HFAP), a national independent accreditation organization recognized by the Centers for Medicare and Medicaid Services (CMS).
 Certification confirms that St. Mary’s is providing high quality care as determined by an independent, external process of evaluation.
-The center has also received the Get With the Guidelines® Stroke Gold Plus quality achievement award from the American Heart Association and American Stroke Association every year since 2011 for excellence in the treatment of stroke patients.
+The center has also received the Get With the Guidelines Stroke Gold Plus quality achievement award from the American Heart Association and American Stroke Association every year since 2011 for excellence in the treatment of stroke patients.

 The Comprehensive Stroke Center at St. Mary’s offers a broad range of services for patients with stroke and cerebrovascular disease, including:

 Intravenous thrombolytic therapy: Thrombolytic agents, or clot busters, are used to treat an ongoing acute ischemic stroke caused by an artery blockage.
 These agents dissolve the blood clot that is blocking blood flow to the brain.
 Clot-busting medications can be administered intravenously to patients who meet strict criteria and arrive to the Emergency Department in time to allow the medication to be given within three hours of onset of stroke symptoms.

 Interventional radiologists have an ever-growing impact on the field of stroke, performing new endovascular procedures to prevent, diagnose and treat neurovascular diseases and disorders.
 St. Mary’s offers minimally invasive procedures for stroke, aneurysm, intracranial bleeding and blockages.
 Interventional radiologists are an important part of St. Mary’s Stroke Center.
 Physicians are available 24 hours a day, seven days a week.